-Lead: V J
+Lead: ♥ J

-With a completely balanced 13 points we open 1NT showing 12 to 14 points and partner raises that to game.
+We open 1NT showing 15 to 17 points and partner raises that to game.
 There is nothing more to be said and three Passes end the auction.

-West leads the ♥J. It is customary for the player on lead to lead his longest suit against a Notrump contract.
+West leads the VJ.
+It is customary for the player on lead to lead his longest suit against a Notrump contract.
 When that suit is headed by a sequential holding he selects the top card.
-Here, as West's best suit is headed by the ♥J 10 9, he selects the highest card from his "run".
+Here, as West's best suit is headed by the VJ 10 9, he selects the highest card from his "run".

 When dummy goes down it is advisable (even essential) to take a few moments to take in what we can see and come to a plan.
-One piece of bridge etiquette is that we should always acknowledge the dummy by thanking partner for his contribution as the cards are arranged on the table.
+One piece of bridge etiquette is that you should always acknowledge the dummy by thanking partner for his contribution as it is arranged on the table.

 Having gravely followed the formalities we should count our tricks.
 Here we should see that we have a plethora of available tricks; it being easy to make two Spades, three Hearts, four Diamonds and a Club.
-If you add that up, it comes to ten tricks - one more than the contract specifies.
+If we add that up it comes to ten tricks - one more than the contract specifies.
 Having worked out what to do (having formulated a plan) we should then proceed to play the hand.

 Note that we could win the Heart lead with any of the three top Hearts.
 As VuBridge setters we have to decide which Heart to win with.
-Here (on a whim) we chose to win with the ♥K in the dummy.
-If you clicked on the ♥A or on a small Heart (attempting to win with the ♥Q in your own hand) the program will gently correct you by playing the ♥K and moving your chosen card up and down.
+Here (on a whim) we chose to win with the ♥K in the closed hand.
+If you clicked on the ♥A in dummy or on the ♥Q in your own hand the program will gently correct you by playing the ♥K and moving your chosen card up and down.
 This does not mean you were wrong in your choice!
 If the choice of card is important then you will not be allowed to play that card.
 You will hear a noise and your chosen card will bounce up and down.
 If that happens - choose another one!

 Here we should switch from Hearts (the lead chosen by the opponents) to our best suit.
 In this case that's Diamonds.
 We play off four Diamonds and then turn our attention elsewhere - Spades would be a good choice.
 Having taken the A K we cash the remaining two Hearts and the A for ten tricks.
-The last three tricks belong to the opponents but that is of little importance - we have recorded the contract with an overtrick.
+The last three tricks belong to the opponents but that is of little importance; we have recorded the contract with an overtrick.